nareshr8/beautiful-jekyll/_posts/2018-11-08-download-classical-dance.md

 published: true
 ---

 There are various classical dances that are available all throughout in India.
 These classical dances are culture specific.
-For example, Tamil Nadu follows a classical dance called Bharathanaatiyam where as its nearby state, Kerala has a classical dance of Kuchupudi.
+For example, Tamil Nadu follows a classical dance called Bharathanaatiyam where as its nearby state, Kerala has a classical dance of Kathakali.

 Being not much knowledgable in any of the classical dances, I was triggered by the idea of Jeremy Howard who was suggesting that we might be able to solve deep learning problems even if we ourselves arent the domain experts.
 So, I decided to try myself out if I could build a model that can perform well in classifying the classical dance names.